Raiders of the Lost Horcrux:

 Kreachur may have rescued it from the trash and hidden it in his nest.

 And, for my own part, by this time, I was somewhat inclined to agree that the mystery locket from Grimmauld Place probably was the Horcrux.
 It was a little late in the series to be introducing an additional wild goose chase, when we already have four of the bloody things to sort out and only one book left to do it in.
-But I’d been wrong on any number of other points.
+But I’d been wrong on any number of other points up to that date.
 That particular locket could still turn out to just be a locket.

 For that matter, since Regulus was clearly expecting to die soon when he wrote his message, just what time frame are we dealing with?
 Was he already on the run?
 It does sound like it.
 Or did he simply expect to die, sooner rather than later, of the potion?
 Or for some other reason altogether?